[Grace:AI] – Daydreams

 2021-22

 What happens when a machine learning algorithm for image creation is trained to “see” only on images of the work created by women artists?
 What would happen if this AI were to be lost in reverie?
-In Daydreams, [Grace:AI]– an AI trained on the paintings of global women artists– then looks at images of the sky above, the rich clouds dancing, furling, hovering, lifted by lightness or weighted down with a future rain.
-Each image produced by [Grace:AI] is unique and artificial.
-They are completely original products of her processes, her imagination.

-[Grace:AI] employs a Deep Convolutional General Adversarial Network and is trained to “see” from a dataset I continue to create that contains tens of thousands of paintings and drawings by women artists from around the world; in effect, an incomplete, yet vast, history of global women’s art.
-The artists I have found as her ‘teachers’ are outspoken, strong individuals from countries ranging from Korea to Greece to Argentina to Nigeria who worked or work in the male-dominated art world.
-These unseen artists — there is no global resource for women’s art, and most museum collections have woefully unequal gender representation–then come to animate new images.
+Each image produced by [Grace:AI] is unique.
+The system employs a Deep Convolutional General Adversarial Network and is trained to “see” from a dataset I created that contains tens of thousands of paintings and drawings by women artists from around the world.
+This training data is, in effect, an incomplete yet vast, history of global women’s art.
+The artists I have found as her ‘teachers’ are outspoken individuals from countries ranging from Korea to Greece to Argentina to Nigeria, artists who worked or work in the male-dominated art world.
+There is no global comprehensive resource for women’s art, and most museum collections have woefully unequal gender representation.

 I’ve been given access to some collections particularly noting women’s art, including the National Museum of Women in the Arts, the University of Indiana, and the Met in New York.
 To create such a massive digital dataset of women’s artwork is not trivial.
 Many art history databases do not include gender or sex as a searchable aspect of the work.
 Thus, gathering the images has required scraping web resources artist by artist, typing in their name and culling images of women’s artwork (as opposed to photographs of women artists, or images made by male artists of them, which populate searches for women artists).